French unions vow to stand firm as pension strike softens - The Observers - France 24

 Paris (AFP)

-Striking workers poured into streets across France on Thursday for a sixth day of mass demonstrations against a pensions overhaul, a show of defiance after Prime Minister Edouard Philippe said a historic transport stoppage "has gone on for too long."
+Striking workers poured into streets across France Thursday for a sixth day of demonstrations against a pensions overhaul, putting up a show of defiance after Prime Minister Edouard Philippe said the historic transport stoppage "has gone on for too long".

-The rallies came on the 43rd day of a strike that again snarled train traffic and caused misery for millions of commuters in Paris especially.
+The rallies came on the 43rd day of a strike that again snarled train and metro traffic and caused misery for millions of commuters in Paris especially.

 "Our determination is still just as strong" as when the strike was launched on December 5, he said.

+The figures are less than half the count from a week earlier, and way down from an estimated turnout of 805,000 on the first day of the strike.

+The action is being led by workers at railway operators RATP and SNCF, who risk losing special early retirement provision under their existing, separate pension scheme which the government is proposing to merge with 41 others to create a single, points-based plan for all.

-The rallies came with a spike in the number of striking workers at train operator SNCF, with 10 percent walking off the job compared with just 4.3 percent on Monday.
+The number of strikers at the SNCF rose to 10 percent Thursday compared with just 4.3 percent on Monday.

-It was a key plank of a reform that aims to do away with France's 42 separate pension schemes which grant early retirement and other advantages to workers in various sectors, in favour of a single system.

-Critics say the new points-based system will effectively require workers in both the public and private sectors to work well beyond the official retirement age of 62 to avoid curtailed pensions.
+The government says its overhaul will create a fairer, more transparent pension system, but critics say it will effectively require workers in the public and private sectors to work beyond the official retirement age of 62 to avoid curtailed pensions.

 - Numbers down -

-"Drop this project once and for all, abandon it and come back to the negotiating table," urged Yves Veyrier of the FO trade union.
+"Drop this project once and for all, abandon it and come back to the negotiating table," Yves Veyrier of the FO trade union urged on Thursday.

-Philippe's office estimated Wednesday that the strike had cost the SNCF around 800 million euros ($890 million), and nearly 200 million euros for the Paris transit authority RATP.
+Philippe's office estimated Wednesday that the strike had cost the SNCF around 800 million euros ($890 million), and the Paris transit authority RATP nearly 200 million euros.

-But while labour leaders have called for port blockades and other walkouts to amplify their protest, demonstration numbers have steadily eroded since December, even as several polls show public support for the strike hovering at around 60 percent.
+Labour leaders have called for port blockades and other walkouts to amplify their protest, and several polls show public support for the strike hovering at around 60 percent.

-About 452,000 people protested across France last Thursday, including 56,000 in the capital, according to the police, compared with 805,000 nationwide on the first day of the strike on December 5.

 The government aims to finalise its bill for approval at a cabinet meeting on January 24 before submitting it to parliament, where a vote is expected within months.

-The reform would be rolled out gradually for workers born in 1975 and later, though the government has already granted exceptions to police and military personnel while delaying the shift for Paris Opera dancers, who also have their own pension regime.
+The reform would be rolled out gradually for workers born from 1975, though the government has already granted exceptions to police and military personnel while delaying the shift for Paris Opera dancers, who also have their own pension regime.

 © 2020 AFP